Volley Week logo

 Piacenza

-The 'Lube' Factor
+The "Lube" Factor

 Lube has no European playoff at the beginning of March, and although they participate in the Supercup (an image tournament), the main focus will be on the quarter-final series.

-Trento's situation is the most complex.
+The situation for Trento is the most complex.

 Within ten days, the team could play:

-Supercup semi-final (February 28),
+• a Supercup semi-final (February 28),

-eventual final (March 1),
+• a potential final (March 1),

-first playoff match in the Champions League against PGE Projekt Warszawa (March 4).
+• the first playoff match in the Champions League against PGE Projekt Warszawa (March 4).

 Match by match – Round 22, February 25, 9:30 PM